 Finding the Support That’s Right for Them

-Being a care partner is a tremendously important role and can lead to feelings of accomplishment.
+Being a care partner is a tremendously important role and can lead to feelings of fulfillment.

 Understand Your Role

 It’s normal to feel uncertain of what is expected of you as a care partner.
-Multiple myeloma is a complex disease, so even learning about the disease may feel a little intimidating.
+Multiple myeloma is a complex disease—just learning about multiple myeloma may feel a little intimidating.
 We’re here to help unpack some of the key issues and areas of responsibility you may face as a care partner.
 For example, your responsibilities may include:

 Connect with Other Care Partners

 Being a care partner can be a stressful job.
-It’s important to find ways to cope with your stress, and one way may be to hear from others like you who are in similar situations.13 Connecting with other care partners provides a safe space for you to share your experience and concerns, and to learn from others who have been, or are currently, in your shoes.
+It’s important to find ways to cope with your stress, and one way may be to hear from others like you who are in similar situations.9 Connecting with other care partners provides a safe space for you to share your experiences, feelings, and concerns and to learn from others who have been, or who currently are, in your shoes.

-With your role as a care partner, you may feel a fair amount of stress and anxiety.
+In your role as a care partner, you may feel a fair amount of stress and anxiety.
 This is normal!
-Studies show that care partners often experience similar levels of stress as the patient they help take care of.14
+Studies show that care partners often experience similar levels of stress as the patient they help take care of.10

-It is important and necessary that you take care of your own wellbeing.
-This will help you be a strong, steady support system for your loved one.12
+It is important and necessary that you take care of your own well-being.
+This will help you be a strong, steady support system for your loved one.8

-Below are some resources to help you take care of your own wellbeing:
+Below is a resource to help you take care of your own well-being:

 *Oncopeptides does not endorse any particular group or service.
 Inclusion of other groups or services on this website does not indicate their endorsement of Oncopeptides or its products.